Living in Taiwan 101: Read This Before Moving to Taiwan in 2023!

 Outside of Taipei, the hottest tourist draws include Keelung Night Market, Lukang Old Street, Taroko Gorge, Sun Moon Lake, Foguangshan Monastery, and Alishan National Scenic Area, which is famous for its high mountain teas, small train line, ancient cypress trees, and sunrises above seas of clouds.

 Many visitors also like to visit Taichung, the largest city in central Taiwan.
 It is the homeland of bubble tea, and also known for its artistic attractions like Rainbow Village.
-Here is my full guide to Taichung.

-Tainan is especially known for its historic attractions, temples, and food, Kaohsiung is famous for its arts and port-side attractions like Pier 2 Art Center, while Kenting at the far southern tip of Taiwan is the country’s most famous beach resort.
-The offshore islands, such as Green Island, Penghu, and Orchid Island, are also major draws than few foreign tourists ever make it to.
+Tainan is especially known for its historic attractions, temples, and food, Kaohsiung is famous for its arts and port-side attractions like Pier 2 Art Center, while Kenting National Park at the far southern tip of Taiwan in Pingtung county is the country’s most famous beach resort (see my recommended resorts and hotels in Kenting).

 Choosing Where to Live